7wingfly/autok8s/vmware/README.md

 ### Worker Node VMware Script:
 The worker script is not a technical requirement for a successful deployment of the CSI or CPI drivers; it simply checks and configures the VM with the correct settings and tags if not already set up.
 If your VMs already meet the requirements, you may ignore this script.

-Here's a high-level overview of the steps `setup_worker_node.sh` will perform:
+Here's a high-level overview of the steps `vmware_setup_worker_node.sh` will perform:

 - Downloads and installs [govc](https://github.com/vmware/govmomi), a CLI utility for interacting with vCenter.
 (Required for setup only, not needed by CSI/CPI drivers)

 - Authenticates to vCenter and checks the user account group membership (`Administrators` by default).

 - Finds its own virtual machine in vCenter via its IP address, then fetches its unique ID and assigned tags and their tag categories.

+- Checks that the VMware hardware version is 15 or above.

+- Checks that a SCSI controller of type `VMware Paravirtual` is installed.

+- Applies the advanced setting `disk.EnableUUID=TRUE` if not already set.

 - Checks to see if the specified tags are set on the VM.
 If they are not, they will be applied.
 If they do not exist, they will be created along with their tag categories if also absent.
 Different tags belonging to the same category will be removed if present.
 (This step is optional).